thelinuxuser-choice/Portex/README.md

 # Portex
 multi-threaded port scanner in python3 superfast
->please note sometimes you will getgive errors like, socket.gaierror: [Errno -3] Temporary failure in name resolution for it try to upgrade you pip 'pip3 install --upgrade pip'
+>please note sometimes you will give errors like, socket.gaierror: [Errno -3] Temporary failure in name resolution for it try to upgrade you pip 'pip3 install --upgrade pip'

 ![trial](assets/MasksOn.gif)